Skip to content

 insulin percent remaining

-If a user’s insulin sensitivity factor (ISF) is 50 mg/dL per 1 unit of insulin and the user gives 2 units of insulin, then the user’s blood glucose would be expected to drop 100 mg/dL within the 6 hours following the insulin delivery.
-This insulin effect can be visualized in several different ways: the expected active insulin, expected drop in blood glucose every 5 minutes after delivery, and the expected cumulative drop in blood glucose.
-The figures below use the Rapid Acting - Adult insulin model in Loop.
+If a user’s insulin sensitivity factor (ISF) is 50 mg/dL (2.7 mmol/L) per 1 unit of insulin and the user gives 2 units of insulin, then the user’s glucose would be expected to drop 100 mg/dL (5.4 mmol/L) within the 6 hours following the insulin delivery.
+This insulin effect can be visualized in several different ways: the expected active insulin, expected drop in glucose every 5 minutes after delivery, and the expected cumulative drop in glucose.
+The figures below use the Rapid Acting - Adult insulin model.

 Active Insulin